MENU

 Research

 Dr. Cosentino's research expertise within the geotechnical/highway engineering field is vast.
-It includes reuse of waste materials, instrumentation and deep foundation works.
-He, along with a team of colleagues, has developed reuse applications for a wide range of waste materials; including waste glass, waste tires, waste-to-energy ash, reclaimed asphalt and reclaimed concrete pavements.
+It includes the reuse of waste materials, instrumentation, artificial intelligence, and deep foundation works.
+He, along with a team of colleagues, has developed reuse applications for a wide range of waste materials; including waste glass, waste tires, waste-to-energy ash, reclaimed asphalt, and reclaimed concrete pavements.
 The instrumentation work has dramatically improved the use of the pressuremeter throughout the country.
-He also developed fiber optic sensors for measuring pressures in soils, chloride content and traffic classification systems.
-Recently, he has also been heavily involved with research in the deep foundation area, heading studies on pile rebound that helped FDOT avoid the problem and clearly identify the Florida soils that produce the phenomenon.
+He also developed fiber optic sensors for measuring pressures in soils, chloride content, and traffic classification systems.
+He has also been heavily involved with research in the deep foundation area, heading studies on pile rebound that helped FDOT avoid the problem and identify the Florida soils that produce the phenomenon.
+He is now working on a small diameter pressuremeter called the SSMini for compaction quality control.

 Dr. Cosentino's research interests include:

-• Evaluating the Dynamic Reposne of Piles The Rebound Driven in Florida Fine silty Sands
+• Evaluating the Dynamic Response of Piles The Rebound Driven in Florida Fine Silty Sands

-• Automating the Pressuremeter for Predicting the Soil Response to Lateral Loads
+• Automating the PENCEL Pressuremeter for Predicting the Soil Response to Lateral Loads

 • Evaluating the Variability and Creep Characteristics of Recycled Asphalt Pavement (RAP)